ytfh44/Jolien/docs/src/api.md

 register!(component::T; scope::Scope = SingletonScope()) where T <: AbstractComponent
 ```

 Registers a component instance with the container.
+Parameters:
+- `component`: The component instance to register
-The scope parameter determines how the component is managed:
+- `scope`: The scope that determines instance lifecycle (default: singleton)

-- `SingletonScope()`: A single instance is shared (default)
-- `PrototypeScope()`: A new instance is created each time
+Returns the registered component instance.

 ### get_instance